Mjavan/UQ_LSN_19F/README.md

 # UQ_LSN_19F
 This repository provides implimentation in PyTorch for the paper "Quantifying model uncertainty for semantic segmentation of Fluorine-19 MRI using stochastic gradient MCMC".

-Bayesian U-Net             |  The Integration of Uncertainty in Clinical Workflow :-------------------------:|:-------------------------:
+Bayesian U-Net             |   Integration of Uncertainty in Clinical Workflow :-------------------------:|:-------------------------:
 <img src="BUnet2.png" width="600" height="200">  |  <img src="Pipe2.png" width="600" height="200">